Decentralized-ID/decentralized-id.github.io/workshops/rebooting-web-of-trust.md

 ---
+title: Rebooting Web Of Trust - Papers and Advance Readings Index
-title: "A \"complete\" listing of #RebootingWebOfTrust Papers, Topics, and Advance Readings"
+description: "A reasonably complete listing of #RebootingWebOfTrust Papers, Topics, and Advance Readings
-description: Lets make this awesome collaborative work easier to explore!
 image: "https://i.imgur.com/Nmxk4fE.png"
 redirect_from:
   - "Rebooting-Web-of-Trust.html"
+layout: single
 ---

-# Rebooting Web Of Trust - Papers and Advance Readings Index

 I wanted a list of all RWoT papers in one place, rather than having to directory hop to look for what I need.
 I'll be adding a short exerpt to each advance reading and then turning this into a database, so that it's easily searchable.+